 According to Santos et al, (2018), in study 3, in order to provide quality care, health professionals must be prepared in relation to the health-disease process, communication as a light technology, therapeutic communication, aiming for integrated, individualized and, above all, humanized care in the process of finitude and death.
 During the therapeutic approach to the cancer patient, experiencing a process of finitude, the importance of the multi-professional health team is taken into consideration.
 Health care must be based on the triad of patient, multi-professional team and family, with clear communication, according to the biopsychosocial and spiritual context of the individuals.
 It is essential that this team takes care of their mental health in order to provide quality care.

-According to Bowman et al, (2018), in the fourth study, the authors seek to optimize the transmission of bad news by exploring staff perceptions, daily routines and best practices.
-Before the communication processes, they suggest using training scenarios and simulating bad news.
+According to Bowman et al, (2018), in the fourth study, they suggest using training scenarios and simulating bad news.
 They present a Collaborative Model of Practice that aims to improve the transmission of bad news.
 Before implementing this model, all team members underwent training on communication, the main strategies, dialogue for monitoring patients in the palliative care unit and the expectations of the unit's team in using this model.
 The use of this model was supported by the medical and nursing managers.
 This model was used 85 per cent by the team to communicate bad news successfully.
 Two themes were included in the structured interviews with the team, namely inclusion and support.
 Nurses began to be sought out more for the communication of bad news.
 The medical team realized that nurses should and wanted to be included in this model.
-This collaborative model of practice improved communication and teamwork, increasing the team's ability to provide fundamental support to patients and families and also promoted feelings, preparing them for emotional responses to bad news.
+This model of collaborative practice improved communication and teamwork, increasing the team's ability to provide fundamental support to patients and families and also promoted feelings, preparing them for emotional responses to bad news.
 As stated by Apolónia, Moreira, Silva, Castro, Oliveira, & Mota (2018), through communication nurses are able to guide patients to deal with the concerns and emotional difficulties that occur due to the transmission of bad news.